kwirk/eventgallery/admin/doc/readme.md

 - Picasa Key

 	If you want to include a picasa album which is not public but accessible using a special picasa key, then add this key here.
+In case you pulled the URL from Google Plus prefix it with `Gv1sRg`.
+Otherwise the album will not appear.

 - Password